rneyin/Chemicals_In_Cosmetics/README.md

 **DATA QUESTIONS**

-What are the top 10 companies with the most products?
+-What are the top 10 companies with the most products?
-What are the top 5 chemicals present?
+-What are the top 5 chemicals present?
-What percentage of the chemicals were removed and what are the top 5 chemicals removed?
+-What percentage of the chemicals were removed and what are the top 5 chemicals removed?
-    In what products are these ingredients commonly found, and what are its uses?
+    -In what products are these ingredients commonly found, and what are its uses?
-    How harmful are these ingredients?
+    -How harmful are these ingredients?